 With the average American household spending $5,000 per person in healthcare expenses each year, it’s no surprise that Flexible Spending Accounts (FSAs) are so popular.
-In 2016, nearly half of all employees who worked for private companies had access to an FSA.
-The employer-sponsored benefits account can save you a lot in healthcare costs.
+According to the Bureau of Labor Statistics, in 2021, 43% of employees who worked for private companies had access to an FSA.
+These accounts can save you a lot in healthcare costs.
 To learn more, check out the following FSA FAQs.

 A healthcare Flexible Spending Account (FSA) is an employer-sponsored, tax-advantaged benefit account for employees.
 Through an FSA, you can withhold pre-tax dollars from your paycheck to cover out-of-pocket healthcare expenses.
 You can use the money for yourself and your qualified dependents.